Language

 The Nile: Artery of Life and Regulator of Existence

-The Vast Desert and Natural Fortification
+The Red Land and the Black Land: Natural Fortification

 Article image